-Making his entrance into the ICC World XI squad, Sandeep Lamichhane has done Nepal proud.
+Making his entrance into the ICC World XI squad, Sandeep Lamichhane has made Nepal proud.
 The match that will be played at Lord’s is scheduled for 31st May 2018.
 Sandeep and team will be playing against the Windies.

 Young Sandeep, 17 gets to be among the ‘big men of cricket’ who include Eoin Morgan, Shahis Afridi, Tamim Iqbal, Dinesh Karthik, Rashid Khan, Mitchell McClenaghan, Shoaib Malik, Hardik Pandya, Thisara Perera and Luke Ronchi.

 Expressing his joy on being included in the ICC World XI, he said, “I am privileged to have been chosen to be part of the ICC World XI against the Windies.
-It is an honour for the entire country and passionate followers of Nepal cricket, as well as an indicator that we are making our mark on the international game.”
+It is an honor for the entire country and passionate followers of Nepal cricket, as well as an indicator that we are making our mark on the international game.”

 “Training, sharing the dressing room and playing with some of the trend-setters who we saw on television while growing up is something I look forward to.
 This is an opportunity for me to learn and improve, and I am committed to cashing in on this.”

 “What can I say about Lord’s, it’s the Home of Cricket, it’s a complete history of cricket and a dream venue for any cricketer.
 To play there in 2016 was a memorable occasion, which I look forward to reliving later this month.
-I hope I will continue to get opportunities in future which, in turn, will help me improve my skills as well as my country to strengthen its position on the world cricket map.”
+I hope I will continue to get opportunities in the future which, in turn, will help me improve my skills as well as my country to strengthen its position on the world cricket map.”

 The Birth of a Star